rhmaxdotorg/pulsechain-validator/README.md

 Note: it is **VERY IMPORTANT** that you use a withdrawal wallet address that you have access to and is SECURE for a long time.
 Otherwise you may lose all your deposit funds.

-**Then follow the instructions from there, copy them over to the validator and import into lighthouse AS THE NODE USER (not the 'ubuntu' user on ec2).**
+**Then follow the instructions from there, copy them over to the validator and import into lighthouse AS THE NODE USER (not the 'ubuntu' user on ec2) as described below.**

+If you are setting this up on a home server, you can copy the validator keys onto a USB drive and then plug the USB drive into the validator when you're ready to copy.
+If logged in to the validator server locally and using the Desktop, after plugging in the drive you can open a window to view files and folders on the drive and see the *validator_keys* folder.
+If you open another window that shows the *Home* directory, you can drag (or right click and copy) the *validator_keys* folder from the USB drive to the *Home* directory.

+Once you have copied the *validator_keys* folder into the *Home* directory (for the user you're logged in as, we're not using the node user for import operations yet), these are the next commands to get through the process.

 ```
-$ sudo cp -R validator_keys /home/node
 $ sudo chown -R node:node /home/node/validator_keys
 $ sudo -u node bash